towercomputers/toweros/README.md

 ## Usage

-### 1. Provision a RPI computer
+### 1. Provision a Host

-Note: if you are using the Tower Distribution you can skip the first step and use the image in `~/.cache/tower`.
+Note: if you are using TowerOS, you can skip the first step and use the image in `~/.cache/tower`.

 1.1 Generate an image with `build-image`: